The National COVID-19 Health Management plan

 Industry Code for Visiting in Aged Care Homes

 The aged care peak body and consumer advocacy organisations have released an Industry Code for Visiting Residential Aged Care Homes (the Code).
-The Code is a national approach to ensure your loved ones can receive visitors safely during the COVID-19 pandemic.
+The Code is a national approach to ensure your loved ones can receive visitors safely during a COVID-19 outbreak.

 The Code sets out the respective rights and responsibilities of providers, residents and visitors.
 Residential aged care facilities should:

-- allow residents to meet their visitors safely during the pandemic
+- allow residents to meet their visitors safely during an outbreak

 - minimise the risk of introducing or spreading COVID-19 within the residential aged care facility.